Head-to-head

 Next.js is React-centric full-stack; Remix emphasizes web fundamentals and progressive enhancement.
 Next.js is more opinionated with Vercel ecosystem; Remix is backend-focused.
 Next.js better for SPAs and interactive apps; Remix better for data-heavy applications and traditional server rendering.
 Both require Node.js.
 Choose Next.js for modern SPA patterns; Remix for server-driven architecture and web standards.

-Framework Ratings
+Framework ratings

 Learning Curve